Not a blackhat. Not a whitehat. A clearhat.

 In times like these, it's dangerous to be neutral

-Recognizing this aspect of our culture, the clearhat role is only for those who have the extra energy to avoid doing those things which provoke such projections.
-For this reason, one with the clearhat view must strive to be morally and ethically ordinary; not saintly, nor demonly -- because these draw attention and polarize -- but ordinary.
+Recognizing this aspect of our culture, the clearhat adventure is only interesting for those who have extra energy to avoid doing those things which provoke such projections.
+For this reason, one with the clearhat view must strive to be morally and ethically.... not "good," per se, but ordinary.
+Neither saintly nor demonly -- because these draw attention and polarize -- but ordinary.
 Blending in, invisible by being common.

-Ordinary is what's in the middle of extremes like heros and scapegoats
+Ordinary is what's in the middle of the extremes like hero vs scapegoat

 But then again, not too non-polarizing.
 This is not about passivity.
-Being passive-aggressive or otherwise seeming to be one thing while being another is only one of the character flaws which the clearhat position must methodically overcome as the underlying deception becomes visible: While passivity seems to require little energy, looking deeper reveals this is not always the case.
-Passivity is a condition hiding the truth that there is a cumulative tension going on behind the scenes which eventually requires expending enormous energy in order to maintain the status quo within which passivity can exist.
+Being passive-aggressive or otherwise seeming to be one thing while being another is only one of the character flaws which the clearhat position must methodically overcome as its underlying deception becomes visible: While passivity seems to require little energy, looking deeper into its nature reveals this is not always the case.
+Passivity is often a condition hiding a cumulative tension going on behind the scenes which eventually requires expending enormous energy in order to maintain the status quo within which such passivity can exist.

 The clearhat approach takes time and is a process, not a state

 The clearhat model is not a standard born in a day; it takes years to achieve these goals, working slowly and steadily toward them while the vicissitudes of a normal life play through on their daily cycles.
-A clearhat path usually arises out of a lot of chaos which takes time to resolve.
+A clearhat path usually arises out of a lot of chaos which takes time to resolve, and a lot of time it looks like it's an impossible goal.

 The logical flaw of "is" goes deep